Has Biden Declared War against Russia?

-A few days back, Archana and I watched a movie titled “Addicted”.
-The story was of an African-American lady entrepreneur, Zoe Reynard (played by Sharon Leal) who used to sign up artists and work with the different companies to promote their work.
-This would mean marketing their work on posters, calendars or books etc. Great business model and a very good business.
+A few days back, my wife and I watched a movie titled “Addicted”.
+The story was of an African-American lady entrepreneur, Zoe Reynard (played by Sharon Leal) who used to sign up artists and work with different companies to promote their work.
+This would mean marketing their work on posters, calendars books, etc. Great business model and a very good business.
 She has a handsome and loving husband and great kids.
 Her mom lives with them and also helps out with the kids all the time.
 She has an amazing assistant who basically sets up all sorts of deals for her so that the company can soar higher.

 Perfect life and perfect world.

-Ultimately, there is showdown where one of her lover dies and she is caught by her husband.
+Ultimately, there is a showdown where one of her lovers dies and she is caught by her husband.
 Finally, her husband accepts her back and they work on her “addiction”.
 The hidden culprit for her addictive behavior was in her past.
 Child-hood actually!

 The whole premise of the movie was very intriguing and dealt with a subject seldom touched.
-I wanted to delve further into the reasons of behavior – specially amongst women.
+I wanted to delve further into the reasons for behavior – especially amongst women.
 What my research threw up was most interesting.
 Let us take a look.

 Sexual arousal and women